Skip to content

 Key takeaway

-The rate depends on two factors: an accumulating ETF not registered in Belgium (IMIE, IWDA, CSPX, CNDX, XMAW, XEON) is at 0.12%.
+The rate depends on two factors: an accumulating ETF not registered in Belgium (IMIE, IWDA, CSPX, CNDX, XMAW, CSH2) is at 0.12%.
 An accumulating ETF registered in Belgium (e.g. VWCE) is at 1.32% — the main reason we advise against it.
 Distributing ETFs are always at 0.12%, regardless of their registration, but trigger the 30% withholding tax on dividends.
 For Belgian investors, an accumulating ETF not registered in Belgium is optimal on both fronts.

 Withholding tax